lbonfiglio/FlexibleSUSY/README.md

 =========================================

-If you want to only compile already created the C++ source files for your model, you can use the --disable-meta configure option:
+If you want to only compile already created the C++ source files for your model, you can use the `--disable-meta` configure option:

-   $ ./configure --with-models=MSSM --disable-meta
+    ./configure --with-models=MSSM --disable-meta
-   $ make
+    make

 Here, configure will only check for installed compilers or libraries.
 It will not check for Mathematica and SARAH.